jaimegpm/Heic-to-JPG/README.md

 # HEIC to JPG Converter

 A simple Python script to convert HEIC images to JPG format.
 The script automatically detects ImageMagick installation and provides a user-friendly way to convert multiple HEIC files at once.
+I've also added an utils folder where I'll be including future QoL scripts.

 ## Features